JeffGiroux/f5xc-mcn/lab-guides/bip-service-insertion-walkthrough/module1/lab2.md

 ![manage-config.png](../images/manage-config.png)

 From here take note of the External site configuration.
-For this site we've exposed the BIG-IP manaagement in interface to the internet.
+For this site we've exposed the BIG-IP manaagement interface to the internet.
 The FQDN for this device is {{hostname}}.{{domain suffix}}.

 We could have also exposed the BIG-IP management interface on the "site local network" of a customer edge.
+This would restrict access to a customer's private XC network.

-Note the "Endpoint Service NFV" is set to "Advertise On Cloud External IP".
+For BIG-IP data plane traffic the "Endpoint Service NFV" is set to "Advertise On Cloud External IP".
 An AWS EIP has been created to expose the VIP.

 ![NFV.png](../images/NFV.png)